 “Digital experience” is a unique term that has become extremely popular in recent years.
 It is short for digital customer experience (CX), but it goes beyond interaction and support.
-It encompasses both strategy and design around digital assets like portals, apps, platforms, systems, interfaces, point of sales, and overall communication channels with our audiences.
+It encompasses both strategy and design around digital assets like portals, apps, platforms, systems, interfaces, points of sale (POS), and overall communication channels with our audiences.

-A business provides a digital experience through its portals, apps and online channels.
+A business provides a digital experience through its portals, apps, and online channels.
 For example: you may have a great experience ordering food online from the web portal of your favorite restaurant, and one week later, have a very frustrating experience when doing the same with their app.
-It’s the same company offering the same service —delivering food through an online service— but what you feel and live in each touchpoint is completely different.
-It feels like the brand is letting you down, and with it your trust is diminished as well.
+It’s the same company offering the same service —delivering food through an online service— but what you feel and live at each touchpoint is completely different.
+It feels like the brand is letting you down, and with it, your trust is diminished as well.

 “Fragmented” means broken

 When your digital experiences contrast with each other, it is not a good thing.
 This phenomenon is known as a “fragmented” digital experience.
 They are many reasons why a business may see something like this in their everyday functions.
 It could be because there was great pressure in launching a project to meet a deadline, so there was no QA regarding its connection to an existing portal.
 It could be because it was developed by different teams with different frameworks or standards (think about internal teams and external agencies).
 Another case would be when one department or one location creates a new digital asset with an independent budget, without taking into account the rest of the existing developments of the company.